Redwood Valley Railway: Operations

 Rides last approximately 12 minutes.
-As of January 2023, tickets for adults and children are $4.00 (children under 2 years old ride free).
+As of January 2023, a ticket for anyone 2 or older (adults and children) costs $4.00.
+Young kids under 2 ride free.
 A five-ride ticket costs $16.

 Schedule

 The Redwood Valley Railway operates Saturday and Sunday from 11 am to 6 pm year-round (11am to sundown in winter - weather permitting).

 During the summer (from mid June to Labor Day) the railway operates 7 days a week from 11 am to 5 pm weekdays and 11 am to 6 pm weekends.

 Special events

 The first full weekend in June is the Anniversary Meet, which is open to the public from 11am to 6pm.
 Most of the RVRy's locomotives are under steam, and often visiting locomotives and rolling stock appear for the occasion.